I visited a real Barbie Dreamhouse — and saw why Barbie has stood the test of time.

 With Barbie mania in full swing thanks to Margot Robbie and Ryan Gosling's appearance at CinemaCon this week, it felt like the perfect time to go check out a real life Barbie Dreamhouse.
 (Yes!
 One exists... for another few weeks.)

 The World of Barbie is an immersive experience in Los Angeles where fans get to celebrate the many career and lifestyle iterations of the iconic doll.
 I took my Barbie obsessed 4-year-old daughter, and even though she'll be too young to enjoy the upcoming fantastical comedy Barbie, it turns out no one is too young (or old) to have some fun in Barbie's world.
-During our one-hour stroll through 20,000 square-foot attraction, I was reminded why Barbie hasn't gone out of style for 64 years.
+During our one-hour stroll through the 20,000 square-foot attraction, I was reminded why Barbie hasn't gone out of style for 64 years.

 Take a look inside...